Dynamic Risk Assessments explained

 The Check-In feature of the SoloProtect solution allows the lone worker device user to record short voice messages explaining their location, activity and any apparent risks as they go about their work (but predominantly when changing location or starting a new activity).
 The Check-In message is then listened to by operators in our Alarm Receiving Centre if an incident occurs.
 The information provided helps our operators to verify the seriousness of the incident and send appropriate help to the right place as quickly as possible.

-Using Check-In as part of an effective Dynamic Risk Assessment procedure ensures it becomes a tangible and verifiable activity with meaning, rather than something more ambiguous.
+Using Check-In as part of an effective dynamic risk assessment procedure ensures it aligns with risk management best practices and supports safety measures for lone workers in high-risk roles.
 Workers who need to complete a particular activity as part of a Dynamic Risk Assessment are much more likely to complete it regularly and thoroughly which can significantly reduce risk.

 Leaving a good Check-In message can also encourage the lone worker device user to consider how the SoloProtect solution can help them to reduce the risks associated with their new activity or location.